Canthaxanthin: Biosynthesis

 Due to the commercial value of carotenoids, their biosynthesis has been studied extensively in both natural producers, and non-natural (heterologous) systems such as the bacteria Escherichia coli and yeast Saccharomyces cerevisiae.
 Canthaxanthin biosynthesis proceeds from beta-carotene via the action of a single protein, known as a beta-carotene ketolase, that is able to add a carbonyl group to carbon 4 and 4' of the beta carotene molecule.

 Although functionally identical, several distinct beta-carotene ketolase proteins are known.
 That is to say they differ from an evolutionary perspective in their primary amino acid/protein sequence.
 They are different proteins that complete the same function.
 Thus, bacterial (CrtW) and micro-algal beta-carotene ketolase proteins such as BKT isolated from Haematococcus pluvialis are known.

 Due to the nature of canthaxanthin, relative to astaxanthin (a carotenoid of significant commercial value) these beta-carotene ketolase proteins have been studied extensively.
 An E. coli based production system has been developed, that achieved canthanaxanthin production at 170 mg/L in lab scale fermentation.

 Presence in fish

 Canthaxanthin is not found in wild Atlantic Salmon, but is a minor carotenoid in Pacific Salmon.
 Canthaxanthin is used in farm-raised trout.
 Canthaxanthin is used in combination with astaxanthin for some salmon feeds.

 Presence in birds

 The antioxidant characteristics of canthaxanthin have been studied by a number of authors and experiments have shown that the presence of canthaxanthin can potentially help to reduce oxidation in a number of tissues including broiler meat and the chick embryo.
 In the egg, canthaxanthin is transferred from yolk to the developing embryo where it might help to protect the developing bird against oxidative damage, particularly during the sensitive periods of hatching and early posthatch life.
+Flamingos are known to produce crop milk containing canthaxanthin for this purpose.